Posted on April 22, 2019 | By Alexa Randell

 #1 Keep it light

 If you’re planning on travelling around with your TEFL career, packing light will be essential.
 Keeping it light will allow you to travel around with ease, get back home easily and will also give you space for all those souvenirs you’ll pick up along the way.

 This is probably one of the best buys for a TEFL teacher – or anyone who travels with work for that matter.
 It saves you filling your bag with heavy books and allows you to download new books from wherever you are in the world.
 Don’t forget, in some areas of the world, it could be difficult to get certain books or even books in English!

 #3 Photocopies and photos of all documents

 These really come in handy when arriving in a new country.
-Having photocopies of your passport and any other paperwork you may need for your job or visa will prove useful.
+Having photocopies of your passport and any other paperwork you may need for jobs abroad or a working visa will prove useful.
 It’s likely you’ll need copies of these documents when you apply for residence, social security or employment contracts.
 It’s also a good idea to scan these documents and keep copies online so that you can access them from anywhere.
 This saves you from carrying around the originals and potentially losing them.